chinamike65/hugo-tuolesi/content/book1/book1en.md

 Look at both, because there is a little difference between the two.

-It is very important to read the video of Sanshidao and the related content of Sanshidao in Treasure of the Sea of ​​Fa.
+It is very important to watch the video of Sanshidao and the related content of Sanshidao in Treasure of the Sea of ​​Fa.

 After reading the video of Sanshidao and the related Dharma texts, you will know how to practice, how to achieve, and how to follow the path of practice.